Hveppe/Diverse-Krypterings-algoritmer/README.md

-# Diverse-Krypterings-algoritmer
+# Educational Cryptografi Algorithms
-educational crypto code
+This code is for educational purposes only and is not suitable for production use